 Each student will be afforded desk space in their principle primary care location.
 For wellness, each student will be eligible to participate in employee wellness plans and each student will have access to fitness facilities in the community.
-Most ambulatory facilities that the students rotate in have break rooms, and kitchen facilities.
+Most ambulatory facilities have break rooms, and kitchen facilities.
 All students will be provided with a secure locker or comparable facility at all clinical care locations.

-For each LIC site, the student cohort will appoint a Wellness Ambassador.
+Each student cohort will appoint a Wellness Ambassador.
 That student will update and distribute information about local wellness-related activities and resources to the LIC group.
 The Wellness Ambassador will connect with the Director of Student Support at the OMSE once a month to check in about wellness-related issues for the LIC.
-The Wellness Ambassadors will have access to support and consultation from the COM Wellness Committee and can appear remotely at a Wellness Committee meeting to report on the LIC and ask for input.
+The Wellness Ambassadors will have access to support and consultation from the COM Wellness Committee and can participate remotely at a Wellness Committee meeting.
 The students will have access to the Wellness Newsletter.
 On-line wellness resources will also be available for all students at the Office of Medical Student Education website.

-Both HHHN and EMHS will have a monthly student group with a mentor that will allow community development and support with ongoing personal and professional concerns.
+Each student group will meet with a mentor that will provide community support with ongoing personal and professional concerns.
 This mentor will not be involved in student assessments.
-Resources will be given for local opportunities for access to fitness, cultural, and spiritual activities.
+Resources will be provided for local opportunities for access to fitness, cultural, and spiritual activities.